 Architecture: x86-64

-Manage Liquorix Kernel
+Manage Liquorix Kernel on Debian

-Update Liquorix Kernel
+Update Liquorix Kernel on Debian

-Remove Liquorix Kernel
+Remove Liquorix Kernel from Debian

-Verify Default Kernel Is Installed
+Verify a Debian Default Kernel Is Installed

 dpkg -l | grep linux-image | grep -v liquorix